eicrud/eicrud/docs/recipes/batchable-command.md

+---
+description: Here's a tutorial that explains how to build batchable commands in Eicrud.
+comments: true
+---

 Eicrud provides batching options to help split large [DTO](../validation/definition.md) arrays into smaller batches.
 This functionality can smooth the impact of commands on your infrastructure and prevent potential issues with requests being too large.

 ## Create a batchable command